ligoj/ligoj/app-api/README.md

  -p 8680:8081 \
  ligoj-api:1.6.8
 ```
-Note: On Windows host, replace "\" by "`" for multi-line support.
+Note: On Windows host, replace all \ (escape) by ` for multi-line support.